 Incentive Stock Options may be granted under the 1997 Stock Option Plan to any person who is an officer or other employee (including officers and employees who are also directors) of the Company or any parent or subsidiaries that may exist in the future.
 Non-qualified options may be granted to consultants or non-employee directors of the Company.
 The exercise price of Incentive Stock Options must be at least the fair market value of a share of Common Stock on the date of grant.
 A total of 2,000,000 shares of Common Stock have been reserved for issuance upon the exercise of options granted or to be granted under the 1997 Stock Option Plan.
-As of March 31, 1998, options to purchase 1,600,000 shares of Common Stock were outstanding, with a weighted average exercise price of \$1.45 per share, none of which were vested or exercisable at such date and all of which will become vested and exercisable 90 days after the effective date of the Prospectus, and 400,000 shares remain available for future option grants.
+As of September 30, 1998, options to purchase 2,000,000 shares of Common Stock were outstanding, with a weighted average exercise price of \$2.75 per share, none of which were vested or exercisable at such date and 1,600,000 of which will become vested and exercisable